EQUITABLE ACCELERATED LEARNING WORKING GROUP PROJECTS

 Subject Areas: literacy

-What: This university / district partnership plans to develop a course with a focus on supporting K-2 teachers in the teaching of early literacy skills to multilingual students in English (for English-medium program) and in both English and additional languages (for dual-language programs).
-The course is being planned in its initial stages by West-Linn Wilsonville and OSU faculty.
-The working group will add three additional districts (expanding to a larger set of geographically dispersed districts) to be involved in planning and teachers participating in the course.
+What: This university / district partnership developed a course focused on supporting K-2 teachers in the teaching of early literacy skills to multilingual students in English (for English-medium program) and in both English and additional languages (for dual-language programs).
+The course was planned in its initial stages by West-Linn Wilsonville and OSU faculty.
+The working group added additional districts (expanding to a larger set of geographically dispersed districts) to be involved in planning and teachers participating in the course.

 Middle School students working on a computer